Date of Award:

 Recommendations included integration of SSI and the SSI-based instruction framework in both pre-service agricultural teacher preparation programs and in-service teacher professional development.
 Aligning state and national agricultural education standards to include SSI is also recommended.
 Further research should be conducted to explore SBAE teachers’ knowledge of SSI, how they are integrating SSI in their classes and what resources and teaching strategies they are using.

 Burrows, Michelle S., "Socioscientific Issues in School-Based Agricultural Education: Describing and Exploring Factors of Integration" (2021).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8068.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .